NeDS-Lab/mjqm-simulator/docs/extend/distributions.md

 - `double randU01()` that generates a random number following the uniform distribution between 0 and 1.
 - two constructors, accepting either a `std::string` or a `std::string_view`.
 For generic purposes we commonly use `const std::string_view& name`, as the RngStreams library will copy its content into a new `std::string`.

-### Good practices

-To achieve a more cohesive library, there are some good practices to follow when implementing a new distribution:
+> [!Note] In order to achieve a more cohesive library, we define some good practices to follow when implementing a new distribution.
+Those will be discussed in each appropriate section using boxes like this one.

-- The first parameter of the constructor should be the name of the instance, followed by the distribution-specific parameters.
-  - The constructor should expect the actual distribution parameters as arguments, instead of some value(s) to compute them.
-- If some parameter can be computed from the `mean`, `rate`, or other pseudo-parameters, it is recommended to implement a static method `with_{param}` accepting the pseudo-parameters, along with required parameters and the instance name, and returning a new instance of the distribution as `std::unique_ptr<DistributionSampler>`.
-- The theoretical mean and variance should be defined as constants in the class, and computed once.
-- The `operator std::string` should return a format like `distribution_name (param1=val.ue ; param2=val.ue => mean=getMean() ; variance=getVariance())`

 ## Create a new class